Table of Contents

 Much of the trail is through the trees and viewless but still pretty when dusted with snow.
 When you get to the Ink Pots – seven, crystal-clear aquamarine pools of spring water – you’ll get some mountain views.
 Keeners may want to explore some of the meadow though most people turn around here and make a swift descent back to the parking lot.

-The trail is close to Johnston Canyon – where you can do a very beautiful ice walk in winter; if you’re pressed for time you can knock it off in 90 minutes.
+The trail is close to Johnston Canyon – where you can do a very beautiful ice walk in winter.
+If you’re pressed for time you can knock it off in 90 minutes.

-Mirror Lake – Lake Agnes snowshoeing, Banff National Park
+3. Mirror Lake – Lake Agnes snowshoe

-Super popular as a day-hike in summer – largely because there’s a teahouse beside a beautiful turquoise coloured lake, Lake Agnes – and Mirror Lake make a wonderful winter destination on snowshoes.
+Super popular as a day-hike in summer – largely because there’s a teahouse beside a beautiful turquoise-coloured lake, Lake Agnes – and Mirror Lake make a wonderful winter destination on snowshoes.
 If the trail has been packed you can even walk it.
 Over 8 km round-trip you climb 396 m (1,300 feet) – enough that you feel like you’ve had a workout if you move at a good pace.

 After Mirror Lake there is a section that crosses avalanche terrain.
 It is considered by Banff National Park to be Challenging Class 2 terrain for avalanche exposure and requires appropriate training and equipment.